moabukar/tech-vault/README.md

 - What is the difference between the = and := operator?
 - What are goroutines?
 - Does Go have exceptions?
+- Can you return multiple values from a function?
+- What is a channel?
+- What is a struct?
+- What is a slice?
+- What is a map?
+- What is a method?
+- What is a package?
+- What is a module?
+- What is a pointer?
+- What is a pointer receiver?
+- How to check if a Map contains a key in Go?
+- When is the `init()` function run?

 Advanced: